QC20/Haptic-Game-For-The-Blind/README.md

 1. **Technical Specifications**: This project involves programming an .ino file in embedded C for Arduino.
 You'll find the code required to create a working game that meets the specified requirements.

 3. **Level Map Design**: The game features a level map with distinct states, including starting points, turning points, and an end point.
 The level design consists of straight lines and 90-degree turns, providing a structured and engaging experience.
+This repository has three different type map designs that can be used directly, or inspire to other map designs.

 | Basic Snake Game | Plus Sign Map | Maze Map |
 | :---         |     :---:      |          ---: |